paradox-kyuu/AsciiArtGen/README.md

 Follow instructions!

 # Help
-If you are facing any issue with BRUTEGEN!
+If you are facing any issue with AsciiArtGen!
 Report it at https://github.com/paradox-kyuu/AsciiArtGen/issues!

 # CREATOR